HTML Entity Encoder

 How to escape text for HTML

-3. Copy the result into your markup.
-Use ⇄ Swap to flip the output back through the decoder and verify it round-trips.
+4. Use ⇄ Swap to send the output through the decoder and confirm it round-trips back to your original text.

 Frequently asked questions